-View histology slides MasteringA&P>Study Area>PAL • A skeletal muscle contracts with varying force and for different periods of time in response to our need at the time.
-To understand how this occurs, we must look at the nervemuscle functional unit called a motor unit.
+A skeletal muscle contracts with varying force and for different periods of time in response to stimuli of varying frequencies and intensities.
+To understand how this occurs, we must look at the nerve-muscle functional unit called a motor unit.
+This is our next topic.